Austin Gallery

 Why it's worth the step up: ergonomics, durability, and low fuss in one chair.
 A 400 lb capacity and a warranty measured in years mean the support does not sag out after a season — the math often works out cheaper than replacing a $150 chair every couple of years.

 It is the priciest pick here and the feel is firm and supportive rather than pillowy, which is the point — a chair that holds your spine, not one you melt into.
 For a back that matters and a full day of sitting, the Series 1 is the buy-once answer.
+It is also our Best Overall pick across every category in the main office chairs guide, where we stack it against the four-figure Herman Miller tier — short version: it gets you most of the way there for a third of the money.

 Buy It for Life